SuperOfficeDocs/superoffice-docs/user-guide/en/settings/lists/editing-items.md

 You can change the name or description of an item previously set up in Settings and maintenance.

 > [!NOTE]
 > The name of the item will be changed wherever it is already in use in SuperOffice CRM.
-If you want to avoid this, [delete the old item][1] instead and create a new one.
+To avoid this, [delete the old item][1] instead and create a new one.

 1. [!include[Go to Lists](includes/goto-lists.md)]